squid-cache/squid-cache.github.io/SquidFaq/ConfiguringBrowsers.rst

 At the moment I think it has something to do with cookies.
 If you have trouble with a site, try disabling the HTTP proxying by unchecking that protocol in the ''Preferences''|''Proxy Servers...'' dialogue.
 Opera will remember the address, so reenabling is easy.

-== Netmanage Internet Chameleon WebSurfer configuration ==
+== Netmanage Internet Chameleon WebSurfer manual configuration ==

 Netmanage Web''''''Surfer supports manual proxy configuration and exclusion lists for hosts or domains that should not be fetched via proxy (this information is current as of Web''''''Surfer 5.0).
 Select '''Preferences''' from the '''Settings''' menu.
 Click on the '''Proxies''' tab.
 Select the '''Use Proxy''' options for HTTP, FTP, and gopher.
 For each protocol that enter the Squid server's hostname or IP address and put the HTTP port number for the Squid server (by default, 3128) in the '''Port''' boxes.
 For any protocols that your Squid does not support, leave the fields blank.

 On the same configuration window, you'll find a button to bring up the exclusion list dialog box, which will let you enter some hosts or domains that you don't want fetched via proxy.

 == Partially Automatic Configuration ==